yunielrc/ydf/README.md

 └── @yay
 ```

-👉 If you want support for other package managers you can create a pull request.
+👉 If you want support for others package managers you can create a pull request.

 You can check out some examples of `packages` at: `tests/fixtures/packages`

-## What is a YDF Packages Directory
+### What is a YDF Packages Directory

 A `packages directory` is a directory that contains a list of `packages` and the
 `envsubst.env` file, besides it can have one or more `packages selection` files.